microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

     This loads the values you added to the `local.settings.json` file for your LUIS app, creates a credentials object with your API key, then creates a LUIS client object to interact with your LUIS app.

+1. This HTTP trigger will be called passing the text to understand as an HTTP parameter.
+These are key/value pairs sent as part of the URL.
+For this app, the key will be `text` and the value will be the text to understand.
+The following code extracts the value from the HTTP request, and logs it to the console.
+Add this code to the `main` function:

+    ```python
+    text = req.params.get('text')
+    logging.info(f'Request - {text}')
+    ```

 1. Predictions are requested from LUIS by sending a prediction request - a JSON document containing the text to predict.
-Create this with the following code inside the `for event in events` loop:
+Create this with the following code:

     ```python
-    event_body = json.loads(event.get_body().decode('utf-8'))
-    prediction_request = { 'query' : event_body['speech'] }
+    prediction_request = { 'query' : text }
     ```

-    This code extracts the speech that was sent to the IoT Hub and uses it to build the prediction request.

 1. This request can then be sent to LUIS, using the staging slot that your app was published to: